-- i) sporadically throughout the time series (e.g. in AMCV at 5, 9, 17, 21, 24 etc; in BMCV at 1, 2, 7 19 etc), especially in gradually developing clusters (considering clusters developed taking >2s time) that sustained short periods (i.e. lasted <1s) in the dominant streamwise-vertical plane of the flow near the bed, - ii) for longer periods (up to several seconds from a turbulence perception, in our case ~2-10s), vertically in the water column, and - iii) at lower frequencies for both runs.
-The larger clusters felt over ~1 and 8s period band for both AMCV and BMCV runs; while the fast evolving clusters (considering those lasting up to 2s) stretched between ~0.0625 and 0.5s period band before weakening.
+- i.
+Sporadically throughout the time series (e.g. in AMCV at 5, 9, 17, 21, 24, etc; in BMCV at 1, 2, 7, 19, etc.), especially in gradually developing clusters (considering clusters developed taking > 2 s time) that sustained short periods (i.e. lasted < 1 s) in the dominant streamwise-vertical plane of the flow near the bed. - ii.
+For longer periods (up to several seconds from a turbulence perception, in our case $\sim 2-10$ s), vertically in the water column. - iii.
+At lower frequencies for both runs.
+The larger clusters felt over ~ 1 and 8 s period band for both AMCV and BMCV runs, while the fast evolving clusters (considering those lasting up to 2 s) stretched between ~ 0.0625 and 0.5 s period band before weakening.

 This was evident in the colour coded contours (Fig. 9a) which were associated with ejection and sweep events for AMCV runs (Table 2a).
 Similarly, for BMCV runs; it was evident with ejection and sweep events (Table 2b).
-In addition to that, in AMCV runs; momentum flux corresponded to the contour in sediment flux within similar period bands both in ejection and sweep events as shown in Figs. 9a and b in relation to Table 2a.
-Similar pattern was also observed in BMCV runs in the ejection events, as well as in the sweep events where momentum and sediment flux coincide with each other showing similar period bands (Figs. 10a and b, in relation to Table 2b).
-The WTC was applied to the momentum and sediment flux for both runs where common features were noticed as shown in Figs. 9c and 10c in relation to Table 2a and 2b.
-Both for AMCV and BMCV runs, during the identified ejection and sweep events (as mentioned in Table 2a, 2b) the coherence were found to be higher (i.e. warmer colour >0.5s), suggesting that the transport mechanism greatly relies on the production of momentum flux by coherent structures in order to contribute to the sediment flux.
-For instance, the ejection event identified at 9s in the AMCV run (Table 2a, Figure 9c) shows higher correlation between momentum and sediment flux (i.e. warmer colour > 0.5s) with period band ranging between ~0.5s and 3s.
-Similar trend was observed throughout the time series of AMCV and BMCV runs.
+In addition to that, in AMCV runs; momentum flux corresponded to the contour in sediment flux within similar period bands both in ejection and sweep events as shown in Fig. 9a and b in relation to Table 2a.
+A similar pattern was also observed in BMCV runs in the ejection events, as well as in the sweep events where momentum and sediment flux coincide with each other showing similar period bands (Fig. 10a and b. in relation to Table 2b).
+The WTC was applied to the momentum and sediment flux for both runs where common features were noticed as shown in Figs. 9c and 10c in relation to Table 2a and b.
+Both for AMCV and BMCV runs, during the identified ejection and sweep events (as mentioned in Table 2a and b) the coherence was found to be higher (i.e. warmer colour > 0.5 s), suggesting that the transport mechanism greatly relies on the production of momentum flux by coherent structures in order to contribute to the sediment flux.
+For instance, the ejection event identified at 9 s in the AMCV run (Table 2a, Fig. 9c) shows higher correlation between momentum and sediment flux (i.e. warmer colour > 0.5 s) with period band ranging between ~ 0.5 s and 3 s.
+A similar trend was observed throughout the time series of AMCV and BMCV runs.